-- transfer the deceased's reserve land to those entitled to inherit it (beneficiaries), and
+- transfer the deceased's reserve land to those entitled to inherit it (beneficiaries)

 Administering an estate on reserve can be complex.
-Indigenous Services Canada estate officers can help you (they can't provide legal advice).
+Indigenous Services Canada estate officers can help you.
+They can't give you legal advice.
 Call:

 1-888-917-9977 (elsewhere in BC)

 Talk to a lawyer about legal questions you might have.